jomivz/jomivz.github.io/_posts/2000-01-01-for-rules-sigma.md

 ---
 layout: post
-title: FOR Hunting with Sigma Rules
+title: FOR Hunting with Sigma
 category: for
 parent: cheatsheets
 modified_date: 2023-06-08